 Advent is simply the Latin word for “coming.”
 If we can manage to meditate on any “coming” in December besides the comings and goings of Christmas shopping, it would be Christ’s coming to Mary in a stable.

-But the liturgy of the first three weeks of Advent speaks of another coming, the second and final coming of Jesus at the end of time.
+But the liturgy of the first three weeks of the Advent season speaks of another coming, the second and final coming of Jesus at the end of time.

 The End Times?